yahoo/elide-doc/pages/guide/01-start.md

 With the `Main` and `Settings` classes we can now run our API.

-You can now run the following curl commands (replace localhost:8080 with your Heroku URL if running from Heroku) see some of the sample data that the liquibase migrations added for us:
+You can now run the following curl commands to see some of the sample data that the liquibase migrations added for us:
+Don't forget to replace localhost:8080 with your Heroku URL if running from Heroku!

 {% include code_example example="01-data-fetch" %}